 This number can be found on your Google Analytics account and it measures the percent of users who leave the site before taking any action.
 A typical healthy bounce rate is between 40-50% depending on the industry.
 The goal of redesigning your website is to reduce high bounce rates and create a nice user journey with interesting content to make them stay longer.

 5. Routine website edits are becoming too complicated.

 If you need to code in order to make small changes on your website, you most probably have an old website that is using an outdated framework.
 Newer websites are using Content Management Systems that make it easy to maintain.
 You should consider moving to WordPress where it’s easy to make updates and add new pages.
 If you don’t want to do that either, there are paid services that can offer you some technical relief. (if you are interested, send me a line ;))

 6. Customers cannot find you in Google search results.

 This is critical.
-Your web pages must contain high-value keywords in the content and the code to make you relevant enough get placement on the front page of the search engines.
+Your web pages must contain high-value keywords in the content and the code to make you relevant enough to get placement on the front page of the search engines.
 While redesigning your website, make sure that the minimum package of SEO is included.
-This means that the new website is following the on page and off page SEO rules, based on a right keyword analysis.
+This means that the new website is following the on a page and off-page SEO rules, based on right keyword analysis.